wigy/chronicles_of_angular/README.md

 ### Done

+* Use new neat-dump instead of own implementation of d().

 ### Not Yet Done

-* Use new neat-dump instead of own implementation of d().
+* Data persistence interface `coa.store` with in-memory implementation.

 ## Future Ideas

-* Data persistence interface `coa.store` with in-memory, mongodb and rest-api implementations.
+* Data persistence engines for mongodb and rest-api.
 * Builder task for collecting data from JSON-files and setting up in-memory storage for single-file application (use CoG build).
 * Rendering for every class with member `html(context)`, where *context* is RenderingContext instance (to be defined).